1vid/1vid/README.md

 - 🌱 I’m currently dive into ruby on rails
 - 💞️ I’m looking for friends with the same hurts
 - 📫 How to reach me : [email](velichko.ilia@gmail.com) or [telegram](https://t.me/vincent_noir)
+- 🌏 If you will be in [Lazarevskoe](https://goo.gl/maps/2hYYCLwVEPvYF7949) we can go fishing & drink some beers

 <!---
 Kucherjashka/Kucherjashka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.